 PDFs and other documents

 - Many of our older PDFs and other documents don’t meet accessibility standards.
 For example, they may not be structured so they’re accessible to a screen reader.
-This doesn’t meet WCAG 2.1 success criterion 4.1.2 Name, Role Value.
+This doesn’t meet WCAG 2.1 success criterion 4.1.2.

 - The accessibility regulations don’t require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
 For example, we don’t plan to fix old PDF newsletters that might still be published and accessed through our website.

-- We plan for the top 10% most viewed PDFs and other documents published since 23 September 2018 (and essential service documents published before) to meet accessibility standards by 23 September 2020.
+- The top 10% most viewed PDFs and other documents published since 23 September 2018 (and essential service documents published before) were updated to meet accessibility standards by 23 September 2020.

 - Live video streams may not include captions.
 This doesn’t meet WCAG 2.1 success criterion 1.2.4 Captions (Live).
 We may not add captions to live video streams because live video is exempt from meeting the accessibility regulations.